Leadership

 The term “burnout” was coined in the 1970s by healthcare professional Herbert J. Freudenberger in the paper “Staff Burn-Out.”
 He wrote it after noticing physical and behavioral changes in himself and other overworked colleagues.
 At the same time, researcher Christina Maslach was seeing similar symptoms among social service workers.
 Her Maslach Burnout Inventory (MBI) is now considered the gold standard for measuring burnout.

-Burnout in nursing is no different from burnout in other industries, although a BioMed Central study found that healthcare worker burnout is caused by industry-specific factors, such as a high workload, low healthcare professional to patient levels, long shifts (greater than 12 hours) and low control.
+Burnout in nursing is no different from burnout in other industries, although a BioMed Central study found that healthcare worker burnout is caused by industry-specific factors, such as a high workload, low caretaker-to-patient levels, long shifts (greater than 12 hours) and low control.

 The consequences of nurse burnout